About this report

 AWAC produces and sells alumina, bauxite and aluminium into the global market.
 AWAC's principal business is the production of alumina, the main raw material used in the manufacture of aluminium.
 AWAC's products are sold around the world to Alcoa and third parties.

-Alcoa Inc. (Alcoa) owns 60 per cent of the AWAC joint venture and is the operating manager of the enterprise.
+Alcoa Corporation (Alcoa) owns 60 per cent of the AWAC joint venture and is the operating manager of the enterprise.
 Based on this role, references to Alcoa are used in relation to joint venture partner undertakings as well as actual on-site management of AWAC facilities, including:

 - the management team and employees who carry out day-to-day activities

 - policies, procedures and processes that are applied to everyday activities at AWAC operations.

 Alumina Limited as a non-operating joint venture partner relies on the data measurement techniques and bases of calculations employed by AWAC's manager/operator, Alcoa.
 Alcoa uses a variety of internal standards and data collection systems, as well as a rigorous internal and external audit process.
 Alcoa conform to external data reporting standards, such as the Carbon Disclosure Project, and comply with government statutes like the US Sarbanes-Oxley Act<./p>

 Alcoa as manager/operator of the AWAC enterprise, are responsible for the data management, data collection and calculation of sustainability metrics such as CO2 emissions.
 Alcoa engaged First Environment Inc. to provide limited assurance on their consolidated Scope 1 and Scope 2 greenhouse gas (CO2, CH4, N2O, FPC’s and SF6) emissions data (that includes AWAC operations) un the ISO 14064, Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions.